Doctoral Scholars Program

 - One or two-page letter of interest (including statement of teaching goals)

 - Transmittal letter of recommendation from the graduate program director, department chair or associate dean of graduate education.
 (May be included in the application materials section or submitted to firstname.lastname@example.org to be attached to the completed application)

 o Include department, discipline, or major field of study

 o Include Area of specialization

-Applications will be reviewed based on letter of interest, letter of recommendation and graduate admissions application materials.
+Please note that applications will also be reviewed based on letters of recommendation submitted with the graduate admissions application.
 If you have any questions, please call Melissa Tyler at 828-2261.

 For more information, visit www.sreb.org/doctoral-scholars-program